Kiltarlity: Condition of the Kirk

 Documents from the 17th century that mention the parish of Kiltarlity focused mainly on its church.
 Since the Reformation, both the Episcopalian and Presbyterian churches had been slow in converting the Scottish Highlands to Protestantism, due to a lack of necessary infrastructure there and an inability to communicate with Gaelic-speaking Highlanders.

-Visiting the Highlands in the early-1680s, Irish Catholic priest John Cahassy claimed Highlanders were Protestant by name only, and "rather infidels then of any sect".
+Visiting the Highlands in the early-1680s, Irish Catholic priest John Cahassy claimed Highlanders were Protestant by name only, and "rather infidels than of any sect".

 A major problem facing the Kirk was a lack of "ecclesiastical provision", with many Highland parishes lacking even a manse for their minister.
 Kiltarlity was one such parish in the 17th century, along with neighbouring Wardlaw and Daviot.

 The payment of ministers was also very unreliable, usually due to locals refusing to pay their tithes.
 William Fraser, Church of Scotland minister for Kiltarlity from 1618 to 1665, died with over L. 888 in unpaid stipends.

 Nonetheless, the Kirk was able to construct a new church in 1626 on the south bank of the River Beauly.
 This was in use until 1766, when the "manse, glebe and church" were transferred to their current site at Tomnacross.
 The ruins of the former church can still be seen today.

 A further problem facing the Presbyterian church in the Highlands was poor ministerial discipline, with many ministers failing to carry out the bare minimum of their duties, committing crimes, or holding illegal marriages.
 Hugh Fraser, minister for Kiltarlity after William, was accused by the Church of Scotland in 1676 of marrying delinquents "without any testificat".
 In 1674 he had undergone a "mock marriage" to an unknown 'Bessie Gray', celebrated by his friend and minister for Daviot, Michael Fraser.
 The pair were later rebuked by the Kirk for not being "sober ministers".

 By the late-17th century, Kiltarlity's Catholic population largely resided in Strathglass, where they would remain for the next two centuries.
 Despite presenting "a stubborn challenge to the established Church", their community was weak, few in number, and scattered.